-TOP 10 TERRIBLE THINGS PEOPLE SAY AFTER MISCARRIAGE AND PREGNANCY LOSS
+TOP 10 TERRIBLE THINGS PEOPLE SAY AFTER PREGNANCY AND REPRODUCTIVE LOSS

-Most people have no idea how painful pregnancy loss and reproductive loss can be.
+Most people have no idea how painful reproductive loss can be.

-Here are our top 10 terrible things that caring people say, that can unintentionally add to the heartbreak of miscarriage,
+Here are our top 10 terrible things that caring people say, that can unintentionally add to the heartbreak of reproductive loss.

 #10 You’re Young, You’ll Have More Babies.